dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Caster_Rules/NodeRule.md

 def get_rule():
      return [DemoTreeRule, RuleDetails(ccrtype=CCRType.SELFMOD)]
 ```

+### Registering the Complete NodeRule Example

 1. Drop the following rule `DemoTreeRule` into `.caster\rules`.

 2. You will need to add to `settings.toml` Under `[paths]`  the following on its own line `SM_DEMO_NODES_TREE_PATH = "C:/Users/<Insert username here>/.caster/data/sm_demo_tree_node.toml"`

-3. Restart Dragon.
+3. Restart Caster.

 4. To enable the rule say `Enable Demo Tree Rule`

    **Note**: If you forget to add the path above in the settings the following will print out.
    `TreeRuleConfigurationError: Path 'SM_DEMO_NODES_TREE_PATH' was not found in the 'paths' section of settings.toml.
 Did you add it?`

-   **Note**: To manually reset the NodeTree say `cancel demo nodes`
+**NodeRule Example Spec Flowchart**

-The below flowchart is to clarify the flow of commands throughout different node levels.
-To begin transitioning the Nodes say `I say zero` It will perform that action and advance to the next level (Node).
+Once the DemoTreeRule is registered the flowchart below can be used as a reference.
+The flowchart is to clarify the flow of commands throughout different node levels  To begin transitioning the Nodes say `I say zero` It will perform that action and advance to the next level Node.
 However if I say `level one be` the NodeTree will reset back all the way to the beginning `I say zero`.

 ![image](https://user-images.githubusercontent.com/24551569/70587921-eafe5b00-1b90-11ea-8e17-16db4036bf73.png)